Undergraduate Colleges of Stony Brook University: Undergraduate College Centers

 They are typically places where students also gather to study or do work.
 Most of the centers have special aspects about them to differentiate themselves from the others.
 For instance, the Bauman Center has the largest free-to-students programing space in the university.

 Involvement Beyond the First Year

-Although the undergraduate colleges are targeted to first year students, it is possible to stay involved beyond the first year if students so choose.
+Although the undergraduate colleges are targeted to first year students, it is possible to stay involved beyond the first year if a student wishes to do so.
 As upperclassmen, students may become "Fellows" for their undergraduate college where they are expected to help out at new student orientation, TA a SBU 101 class, and put on programs for the freshmen students in the college.
-Students may also become Interns for the college or Resident Assistants in the UGCs quad, so they may put on events around the college, among other activities.
+Students may also intern for the college or Resident Assistants in the UGCs quad; this role would involve them to partake in organising events around the college.